webdiscus/html-bundler-webpack-plugin/README.md

 - `filename: string|function` - a filename of the resource, see [filename](https://webpack.js.org/configuration/output/#outputfilename)
 - `outputPath: string` - a full path of the output directory
 - `sourceFile: string` - a full path of the source file, without URL query
-- `assetFile: string` - an output asset file relative by outputPath
+- `assetFile: string` - an output asset file relative to the `outputPath`

 Return new content as a `string`.
 If return `null`, the result processed via Webpack plugin is ignored and will be saved a result processed via the loader.